garrettgman/garrettgman.github.io/draft.md

 In practice, there _is_ a way forward.
 You can calculate the probability that a pattern is the result of random chance.
 If you assume (or ensure) that the data has been collected in a random, unbiased way, then random chance will be the only mechanism that could cause an illusory pattern to appear in the data.

-Data scientists use probability to guard against _false discovery_, i.e.finding patterns that do not exist in real life.
+Data scientists use probability to guard against false patterns.
 This system reduces patterns in data from _proofs_ of natural laws to _evidence_ of natural laws.
 Each pattern that you find is evidence of a natural law.
 If the pattern is likely to be caused by random chance, then the evidence is weak.
 If the pattern is not likely to be caused by random chance, then the evidence is strong.

 A probability calculation will tell you exactly how weak or how strong your evidence is.
 As a data scientist, you will need to decide for yourself how strong the evidence must be before you are willing to believe it.